 Filing the Summons and Complaint.
 After service is made, whether by the marshal or the wavier form, the summons and complaint are sent to the court with the $350 fee, a file is opened and the case becomes a public record.
 (The Judicial Department web site, www.jud.ct.gov/ shows the status and history of all pending and some past divorce cases.)

 Appearance.
 The defendant need not physically appear in court upon the commencement of the case.
 However, the defendant, or his attorney if the case is adversarial, should file an “appearance” form.
 This notifies the court that the defendant is “appearing” in the case as well as provides the name and contact information for the person appearing.
+Since 2018 the plaintiff is required to have the defendant served with a blank Appearance form along with the summons and complaint.

 Pro Se or Self-Represented party, whether plaintiff or defendant, is a person representing themselves in the court case.
 Spouses participating in mediated or collaborative divorces are almost always self- represented, at least initially.